 Skin testing should be done at age 3 or 4 mo.
 If the neonate is tuberculin-negative and the initial infectious contact has adhered to treatment and has a positive response, INH is stopped.
 If the skin test is positive, chest x-ray and cultures for acid-fast bacilli are done as described previously and, if active disease is excluded, treatment with INH is continued for a total of 9 mo.
 If cultures become positive for TB at any time, the neonate should be treated for active TB disease.

 If adherence in a nontuberculous environment cannot be ensured, BCG vaccine may be considered for the neonate, and INH therapy should be started as soon as possible.
 (Although INH inhibits the multiplication of BCG organisms, the combination of BCG vaccine and INH is supported by clinical trials and anecdotal reports.)
 BCG vaccination does not ensure against exposure to and development of TB, but offers significant protection against serious and widespread invasion (eg, tuberculous meningitis).
 BCG should only be given if skin and HIV test results of the neonate are negative.
 Neonates should be monitored for development of TB, particularly during the first year.
 (Caution: BCG vaccine is contraindicated in immunosuppressed patients and those suspected of being infected with HIV.
 However, in high-risk populations, the WHO [unlike the American Academy of Pediatrics] recommends that asymptomatic HIV-infected neonates receive BCG vaccine at birth or shortly thereafter. )

-For congenital TB, the American Academy of Pediatrics recommends treatment once/day with INH 10 to 15 mg/kg po, rifampin (10 to 20 mg/kg po, pyrazinamide 30 to 40 mg/kg po, and an aminoglycoside (eg, amikacin—see table Recommended Dosages of Select Aminoglycosides for Neonates Recommended Dosages of Select Aminoglycosides for Neonates In neonates, the extracellular fluid (ECF) constitutes up to 45% of total body weight, requiring relatively larger doses of certain antibiotics (eg, aminoglycosides) compared with adults.
+For congenital TB, the American Academy of Pediatrics recommends treatment once/day with INH 10 to 15 mg/kg po, rifampin 10 to 20 mg/kg po, pyrazinamide 30 to 40 mg/kg po, and an aminoglycoside (eg, amikacin—see table Recommended Dosages of Select Aminoglycosides for Neonates Recommended Dosages of Select Aminoglycosides for Neonates In neonates, the extracellular fluid (ECF) constitutes up to 45% of total body weight, requiring relatively larger doses of certain antibiotics (eg, aminoglycosides) compared with adults.
 Lower... read more ).
 This regimen should be modified as indicated based on results of testing for resistance.
 Pyridoxine is given if the neonate is exclusively breastfed.
 Ethambutol is usually avoided because it causes ocular toxicity, which is impossible to assess in neonates.